abhiramready/Habit-System/Habits/LearnProgramming/2021-LearnProgramming.md

 ---------------
 - Frontend Engineering Intern at Publicis Sapient
 - Completed Frontend Intern Learning Path
-- HTML5, CSS3, JavaScript, React and React Native
+- HTML5, CSS3, JavaScript, React, and React Native
 - Inventory Management App (Web) and Grocery Shopping App (Mobile)

 May
 ---
 Learning Progress:
-- Started a full time position as Frontend Developer at Publicis Sapient
+- Started a full-time position as Frontend Developer at Publicis Sapient
-- SEO, JavScript and Developer Experience
+- SEO, JavScript, and Developer Experience

-Thoughts: Wrote some introductory posts on SEO and what I have been doing for the past few months
+Thoughts: Published introductory posts on SEO and what I have been doing for the past months

 Link to work: [May 2021](https://matrixread.com/2021/05/)